- December 9, 2011

 Another factor is the marital status of the deceased.
 Specifically, most states only allow the spouse of the deceased to make a wrongful death claim.
 If there is any ambiguity as to the deceased marital status, (such as when more than one person claims to be the deceased’s spouse) the negotiation process is likely to be significantly delayed as each of the claims are evaluated.

 The death of a loved one is traumatic enough.
 Don’t deal with the insurance companies by yourself.
-Call today for an appointment with an experienced Orange County personal injury attorney.
+Call today for an appointment with an experienced wrongful death attorney Orange County CA.